t-kanstantsin/yii2-services/README.md

 $model->customService->getSampleMethod();
 ```

-For controllers, everything is the same, only the service is inherited from **MPBaseControllerService**
+For controllers, everything is the same, only the service is inherited from **BaseControllerService**